build2

 The build2

-binary packages are also starting to appear in
+binary packages are also available in several

-Arch Linux.
+and Arch Linux.

 There is also the setup-build2